soborg/travToAnki/README.md

-# Traverse To Anki Exporter

-This tool allows you to selectively export character and sentence cards from Traverse to Anki.

-## Why though?

-Traverse is a proprietary and closed platform, with extremely limited options to configure and tinker.

-* It uses an adaptation of the SuperMemo-2 algorithm.
-This algorithm is ancient, much better algorithms exist (like the FSRS algorithm which is natively available in newer versions of Anki).
-* UI/UX is poor and resource heavy.
-Once you get past a few hundred cards, the UI becomes sluggish and annoying, even on high-end PCs.
-* no offline mode.
-* Poor support on mobile devices.

-Anki is an Open Source platform with near infinite possibilites.
-You can change most things exactly to your liking and best of all: you *OWN* your own data.

-Anki has a massive supportive and active community.
-Traverse has a tiny team and a very fragmented community.
-In the broader language learning community, nobody knows what Traverse is, almost everyone knows what Anki is.

-## What is this tool?

-The tool allows you to:
-* export Traverse cards/notes, including personal notes, images, top-down words (for sentences), etc.
-* fetches a stroke order gif from a third party website (technically Anki does this for you)

-The tool does not:
-* access any information you do not already have full access to.

-Please do not:
-* be a jerk and publish the extracted cards anywhere.

-# Limitations

-Only supports character and sentence cards.

 # Installation

-## Prerequisites:
+## Prerequisites

+You must have:

-* Firefox or Chrome/Chromium/Edge
+* Firefox or Chrome/Chromium/Edge on PC/Mac
 * GreaseMonkey extension for Firefox, TamperMonkey extension for Chrome/Chromium/Edge
 * A user account on Traverse
 * Anki with AnkiConnect installed (see this page for installation: https://foosoft.net/projects/anki-connect/)
 * You must the deck types called `MOVIE REVIEW` (for characters) and `MB CLOZE` (for sentencse) available in Anki.
 If you've previously installed an MB Anki deck at least once, they should be there.
-* You must have a deck called `Mining`, it is currently hardcoded into the script to add new cards to this deck.
-The `Mining` deck can be nested beneath other decks.
+* You must have a deck called `Mining`, it is currently hardcoded into the script to add new notes to this deck.
 May provide option to configure later.

-## Installing the Tool:
+## Installing the Tool

 * Open the following user script: https://github.com/soborg/travToAnki/raw/refs/heads/main/travToAnki.user.js
 * A prompt should appear automatically, click Install to install.

-# Using the Tool:
+# Using the Tool

 * Anki must be running.
 AnkiConnect must be enabled.
 * Open Traverse and open a card you'd like to add to Anki, an `Anki++` button should appear top-right after a few seconds.